ngatia-nancy/printf/README.md

 Compilation

-    Your code will be compiled this way:
+    your code will be compiled this way:

 $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c